IPdotSetAF/CodeChef/README.md

 ## MSSQL Proxy Server

-If you want to use any of the tools that need to communicate with MSSQL database, you need to download and run the proxy server, you can either download the binaries for your machine from the [**Release**](https://github.com/IPdotSetAF/CodeChef/releases) section or download the proxy [**Source Code**](https://github.com/IPdotSetAF/CodeChef/tree/main/CodeChefDatabaseProxy) and run it in your python environment.
+If you want to use any of the tools that need to communicate with the MSSQL database, you need to download and run the proxy server, you can either download the binaries for your machine from the [**Release**](https://github.com/IPdotSetAF/CodeChef/releases) section or download the proxy [**Source Code**](https://github.com/IPdotSetAF/CodeChef/tree/main/CodeChefDatabaseProxy) and run it in your python environment.

 ### Running MSSQL Proxy Server

-Just download the proper version from the [release section](https://github.com/IPdotSetAF/CodeChef/releases) and run it!!
+Download the proper version from the [release section](https://github.com/IPdotSetAF/CodeChef/releases) and run it!!

 #### Args
 ```